Lab 5.4 – How does salinity and temperature change with water depth over time?

 Fundamental concept: Describe how temperature and salinity relate to density stratification, depth and stability of water masses in the ocean.

-Lab 1.3 Latitude and regions, Lab 2 – Introduction and Lab 2.4 – Station profiles
+Data skills preparation: Lab 1.3 Latitude and regions, Lab 2 – Introduction and Lab 2.4 – Station profiles

-Estimated time to complete:
+Estimated time to complete: 30 minutes

-Materials needed:
+Materials needed: none

 The ocean is layered like a cake according to differences in temperature and salinity.
 Temperature and salinity are important oceanographic parameters that play a vital role in driving ocean circulation and the movement of heat energy around the globe.
-Understanding properties that control the formation and movement of these different layers can give us insight into the effect of ocean circulation on primary productivity
+Understanding properties that control the formation and movement of these different layers can give us insight into the effect of ocean circulation on primary productivity.

 The layering of the ocean (and the differences in temperature and salinity) occur in response to processes that occur at the surface of the ocean as a result of seasonal change.
 The processes include the gain or loss of heat, increase in evaporation or precipitation, freezing and thawing of sea ice, and the increase in wind strength and storms that are associated with the change of seasons.
 We can “see” the ocean layers by measuring temperature and salinity with depth and can make inferences about the processes at the ocean surface by observing how temperature and salinity change over time at a location.